1–A QUICK START GUIDE TO READING TAROT

 Sit for two minutes in silence.

-Notice what arises: images, sensations, memories, phrases, a tug of emotion, an inner “yes,” an inner resistance.
+Notice what arises: sensations, memories, phrases, a tug of emotion, an inner “yes,” an inner resistance.
 Often it is not a thunderbolt.
-Often it is simply the clearest expression of what you already sensed but had not yet admitted.
+Often it is simply the clearest version of what you already sensed but had not yet admitted.

 You are not asking the card to declare absolute truth.
-You are letting the image help your own depths respond.
+You are letting the image work on you and draw out what is latent.

 STEP 6: NAME ONE TAKEAWAY

-Before ending the reading, name one simple takeaway—an insight or action you can carry forward:
+Before you end, name one takeaway—an insight or action you can carry forward:

-If you cannot name a takeaway, return to Step 4.
+If you can’t name a takeaway, return to Step 4.
 Describe the image again.
-Then try to write one sentence that begins with: “The card may be asking me to…”
+Then write one sentence that begins: “The card may be asking me to…”

 STEP 7: CLOSE THE READING